Course Outline

 b) Supervisor Feedback:

-- Initial supervisor feedback for each placement site attended; completed by the student and their placement supervisor at the halfway mark of placement (week 3) - submitted by the end of week 3 of each allocated placement.
+- Initial supervisor feedback for each placement site attended; completed by the student and their placement supervisor at the halfway mark of placement (usually week 3) - submitted by the end of week 3 of each allocated placement.

 - Final supervisor feedback for each placement site attended; completed by the student and their placement supervisor during the final week of each allocated placement - submitted by the end of each allocated placement

-c) 2 Professional practice reflections (PPR); case studies completed by the student and verified by their placement supervisor by the end of the allocated placement block - submitted by the first Monday after completion of the allocated placement.
+c) 2 Professional practice reflections (PPRs); case studies completed by the student and verified by their placement supervisor by the end of the allocated placement block - submitted during the first week following completion of the allocated placement.

-d) 1 Placement engagement reflection (PER) for each placement site attended; completed by the student and their placement supervisor during the final week of each allocated placement - submitted by the first Monday after completion of the allocated placement.
+d) 1 Student Placement Engagement Reflection (SPER) for each placement site attended; completed by the student and their placement supervisor during the final week of each allocated placement - submitted during the first week following completion of the allocated placement.

 * The student's placement logbook of practicum hours and any other evidence of competencies demonstrated during their placement with the site; verified by their placement supervisor/s